PortMidi/portmidi/portmidi/trunk/README.txt

 Error handling turned out to be much more complicated than expected.
 PortMidi functions return error codes that the caller can check.
 In addition, errors may occur asynchronously due to MIDI input.
-In this case, the error code is transferred to the next call to Pm_Read or Pm_Write.
-Furthermore, an error can arise during a MIDI THRU operation that is also invoked as a side effect of polling for input.
+However, for Windows, there are virtually no errors that can occur if the code is correct and not passing bogus values.
+One exception is an error that the system is out of memory, but my guess is that one is unlikely to recover gracefully from that.
+Therefore, all errors in callbacks are guarded by assert(), which means not guarded at all in release configurations.

 Ordinarily, the caller checks for an error code.
 If the error is system-dependent, pmHostError is returned and the caller can call Pm_GetHostErrorText to get a text description of the error.

-Host errors are recorded in the system-specific data allocated for each open MIDI port.
+Host error codes are system-specific and are recorded in the system-specific data allocated for each open MIDI port.
 However, if an error occurs on open or close, we cannot store the error with the device because there will be no device data (assuming PortMidi cleans up after devices that are not open).
-For open and close, we will store the host error in a global variable.
-The PortMidi is smart enough to look here first when the user asks for ErrorText.
+For open and close, we will convert the error to text, copy it to a global string, and set pm_hosterror, a global flag.

-Because output to a MIDI Thru stream can be invoked as a side-effect of a MIDI read operation, some errors normally associated with writing MIDI can be returned from Pm_Read.
+Similarly, whenever a Read or Write operation returns pmHostError, the corresponding error string is copied to a global string and pm_hosterror is set.
+This makes getting error strings simple and uniform, although it does cost a string copy and some overhead even if the user does not want to look at the error data.

+The system-specific Read, Write, Poll, etc. implementations should check for asynchronous errors and return immediately if one is found so that these get reported.
+This happens in the Mac OS X code, where lots of things are happening in callbacks, but again, in Windows, there are no error codes recorded in callbacks.

 DEBUGGING